linkchecker/linkchecker/doc/src/man/linkchecker.rst

 .. option:: -q, --quiet

-    Quiet operation, an alias for :option:`-o` *none*.
+    Quiet operation, an alias for :option:`-o` *none* that also hides application information messages.
     This is only useful with :option:`-F`, else no results will be output.

 .. option:: -v, --verbose